 Trial Blazers

-The Trial Blazers program is our community science program.
-In its early stages, community gardeners, Pals of the Plant sale, WCG staff, and our most dedicated volunteers evaluated new vegetable varieties to select the best of the best for our Spring Plant Sale.
-We recently shifted the focus of this program toward trialing vegetable varieties that may excel in our increasingly hot climate.
-Additionally, we have begun experimenting with "dry farming" techniques where irrigation is not applied and crops are dependent only on water stored in the soil from natural precipitation.
-This practice is commonly associated with Mediterranean-type climates that have hot and dry summers, but has also been perfected over millennia in the US Southwest by Hopi farmers who grow robust crops of corn, beans, squash and melons with less than 10" of annual rainfall.
+Trial Blazers is our community science program that was started to evaluate fun, new vegetable varieties for our Spring Plant Sale.
+In recent years, we've shifted the focus toward vegetable varieties that may excel in our increasingly hot climate, while exploring "dry farming" techniques where irrigation is not applied during the growing season.
+This practice is commonly associated with Mediterranean-type climates and indigenous farmers such as the Hopi, who grow many crops on less than 10" of annual rainfall.